 Vol. 1 No. 1 (2020),

 Background: Flap creation is the most critical step of laser in situ keratomileusis (LASIK).
-Also, the introduction of the femtosecond laser with its uniform flaps enhancing the accuracy of LASIK has decreased the risk of flap related complications like buttonholes and incomplete flaps.
-We proposed femtosecond laser-assisted LASIK in the presence of superficial corneal opacities.
+The introduction of the femtosecond laser with its uniform flaps, which enhance the accuracy of LASIK, has decreased the risk of flap-related complications like buttonholes and incomplete flaps.
+We recommended femtosecond laser-assisted LASIK (FS-LASIK) in the presence of superficial corneal opacities.